fabiodomingues/clj-depend/README.md

 $ lein clj-depend
 ```

+If any cyclic dependency is found, the analysis will fail and an error message like this example will be displayed: `Circular dependency between "foo" and "bar"`.

 ## Configuration

 To let clj-depend know the existing layers in your application and the allowed dependencies between these layers, create a `.clj-depend` directory at the root of the project and inside it a `config.edn` file.